-Just a few weeks ago we had never heard the name, and now the ‘Corona Virus’ is probably the most used phrase in the world.
-Scaremongering has resulted in panic buying which has, in turn, emptied the shop shelves of essentials.
+Just a few weeks ago we thought that it was something that happened elsewhere, far away, and now COVID-19 is probably the most used phrase in the world.
+People are panic buying which has, in turn, emptied the shop shelves of essentials.

 It’s understandable that we want to keep ourselves and our families safe or well-supplied in case we do contract the infection.
 However, do we really need to empty shop shelves to do it?
 Yesterday, I came to a local shop and didn’t see a single toilet roll to be seen… They had all been sold off.